Gaius-Augustus/BRAKER/README.md

 You can check whether GeneMark-ES/ET/EP is installed properly by running the `check_install.bash` and/or executing examples in `GeneMark-E-tests` directory.

-ToDo: Write section about the installation of ETP+.
+ToDo: Add section about the installation of ETP+, when it is available.

 #### AUGUSTUS